Toyota RAV4 Hybrid MPG & CO2 emissions

 Toyota RAV4 Hybrid MPG & CO2

-CO2 emissions vary, too: 126g/km for the front-wheel-drive car on 17-inch wheels and 129g/km on 18-inch wheels.
-The four-wheel-drive version emits 131g/km regardless of wheel size.
+CO2 emissions vary, too: 126g/km for the front-wheel-drive car on 17-inch wheels and up to 132g/km in the top trim level.
+The four-wheel-drive version emits 131-132g/km depending on the trim level.
 Company-car drivers stand to make big savings on their Benefit-in-Kind (BiK) bills compared to a petrol or diesel SUV of similar size to the RAV4.

 The RAV4's economy will be at its best if you do mostly urban driving, giving the hybrid motor's batteries a chance to recharge as you slow down and brake.
 Gentle use of the accelerator when moving away and when in stop-start urban traffic will also ensure you maximise the RAV4's electric range.